dhansel/ArduinoFDC/README.md

 **IMPORTANT:** The sector data to be written must be in buffer[1..512] (**NOT** buffer[0..511])

 #### `bool ArduinoFDC.formatDisk()`
-Formats a floppy disk with a low-level double density (DD) 720K format.
+Formats a floppy disk according to the format specified by the "setDriveType()" function.

 This function does **not** set up any file system on the disk.
 It only sets up the low-level sector structure that allows reading and writing of sectors (and fills all sector data with 0xF6 bytes).
 In order to make the disk readable by DOS, Windows or other OSs a file system must be initialized.
-For DOS/Windows that means writing certain data structures to sectors 1-9 on track 1 side 0.
+For DOS/Windows that means writing certain data structures to sectors on track 1 side 0.
 See the ArduinoFDC.ino example sketch for how to do so.

 The function returns 0 if formatting succeeded.
 Otherwise an error code is returned